TheoBrigitte/kimsufi-notifier/README.md

 ## About <img src="./assets/info.svg" width="24">

 [OVH Eco dedicated servers](https://eco.ovhcloud.com) are known for their low prices and high demand.
 As a result, they are often out of stock.
-This collection of bash scripts is used to check for server availability and send notifications when a server is available.
+This program is used to check for server availability, and to place order for servers.
+Note: the previous Bash script collection was moved to [`bash`](https://github.com/TheoBrigitte/kimsufi-notifier/tree/bash) branch.

 This is my playground to learn how the OVH API works, it is then ported into a Telegram Bot at [https://t.me/KimsufiNotifierBot](https://t.me/KimsufiNotifierBot) which is more user-friendly and provides more features.